Rijeka: Transport

 The Port of Rijeka is the largest port in Croatia, with a cargo throughput in 2017 of 12.6 million tonnes, mostly crude oil and refined petroleum products, general cargo and bulk cargo, and 260,337 twenty-foot equivalent units (TEUs).
 The port is managed by the Port of Rijeka Authority.
 The first record of a port in Rijeka date back to 1281, and in 1719, the Port of Rijeka was granted a charter as a free port.
 There are ferry connections between Rijeka and the surrounding islands and cities, but no direct international passenger ship connections.
 There are coastal lines to Split and onward to Dubrovnik, which operate twice weekly and have international connections.

 The city is difficult to get to by air outside of the tourist season.
-The city's own international airport, Rijeka Airport is located on the nearby island of Krk across the tolled Krk Bridge.
+The city's own international airport, Rijeka Airport is located on the nearby island of Krk across the Krk Bridge.
 Buses, with a journey time of approximately 45 minutes, operate from Rijeka city center and nearby Opatija, with a schedule based on the planned arrival and departure times of flights.
 Handling 200,841 passengers in 2019, the facility is more of a charter airport than a serious transport hub, although various scheduled airlines have begun to service it with a comparatively large number of flights coming from airports in Germany.
 Most of these flights only operate during the tourist season between approximately May and October.
 Alternative nearby airports include Pula (around 90 minutes drive from Rijeka), Trieste (around 90 minutes), Ljubljana (around 2 hours), Zagreb (around 2 hours) and Venice (around 3 hours).

 Rijeka has efficient road connections to other parts of Croatia and neighbouring countries.
 The A6 motorway connects Rijeka to Zagreb via the A1, while the A7 motorway, completed in 2004, links Rijeka with Ljubljana, Slovenia, via Ilirska Bistrica and with Trieste, Italy.
 The A7 acts as the Rijeka bypass motorway and facilitates access to the A8 motorway of the Istrian Y network starting with the Učka Tunnel, and linking Rijeka with Istria.
 As of August 2011, the bypass is being extended eastwards to the Krk Bridge area and new feeder roads are under construction.

 Rijeka is integrated into the Croatian railway network and international rail lines.
 A fully electrified railway connects Rijeka to Zagreb and beyond towards Koprivnica and the Hungarian border as part of Pan-European corridor Vb.
 Rijeka is also connected to Trieste and Ljubljana by a separate electrified line that extends northwards from the city.
 Rijeka has direct connections by daily/night trains to Prague, München, Salzburg, Ljubljana, Bratislava and Brno.
 Construction of a new high performance railway between Rijeka and Zagreb, extending to Budapest is planned, as well as rail links connecting Rijeka to the island of Krk and between Rijeka and Pula.